Dr. Otto and the Riddle of the Gloom Beam

 Dr. Otto and the Riddle of the Gloom Beam is a 1985 American science fiction comedy film starring Jim Varney.
 It was written and directed by John Cherry.
-It is the first film to feature the Ernest P. Worrell character.
-However, it has a slightly darker tone than his later films.
+It is the first film to feature the Ernest P. Worrell character, but it has a slightly darker tone than his later films.
 It was shot in Fall Creek Falls State Park, Boxwell Scout Reservation, and Nashville, Tennessee.

-The film is dedicated to famed editor Elmo Williams.
-A public apology to Williams appears in the end credits, with the promise that if another Dr. Otto film were made, "we'll make it up to you."

-Plot synopsis
+Plot

-In a pre-credits scene, Ernest P. Worrell is showing off a new device he has bartered from a guy off the street.
+Ernest P. Worrell is showing off a new device he has bartered from a guy off the street.
 He called it a "changing coffin" that transforms the user into any disguise.
 Ernest enters the coffin as Vern flips a switch, then Ernest gets pulled in screaming.

 Dr. Otto is a mysterious villain with a hand attached on top of his head.
 He is plotting world domination using his "gloom beam," an electromagnetic device that he uses to launch attacks on financial institutions to erase their contents and cause worldwide chaos.
 In a broadcast signal intrusion, Dr. Otto announces the "Riddle of the Gloom Beam:"

 Dr. Otto's first target is Cincinnati, Ohio, where a bank affected by the Gloom Beam decides to disrupt Dr. Otto's scheme before it can cause world chaos by sending in his archnemesis: all-American boy Lance Sterling, born on the same day in the same hospital as Dr. Otto.
-While Lance was a gifted child born to loving parents, Dr. Otto was the end result of a botched abortion, neglected by his parents (whom he later kills).
+While Lance was a gifted child born to loving parents, Dr. Otto was the result of a botched abortion, neglected by his parents (whom he later kills).
 To foil Lance, Dr. Otto uses a "changing coffin" and transforms himself into various characters in an effort to stop the heroes: Rudd Hardtack, Australian trainer of child militants; Laughing Jack O'Cockney, pirate captain; Auntie Nelda, the cantankerous elderly woman; and Guy Dandy, wealthy playboy.